victorlaskurain/quote2017/README.md

 ## Javascript ##

 All the Javascript code written for the application is in AMD modules.
-You  will  find  all  these  modules in  the  web/js  directory.
+You will  find all most  these modules  in the web/js  directory.
 The applications uses  the require.js'  shim configuration option  to load the external Javascript  libraries also as AMD  modules, although this is not possible  in every instance.

+The  ~base.html.twig~  defines a  few  modules  used to  publish  some information available  in the  server side of  the application  to the client (Javascript) side:

+- The current locale.

+- Some translations needed by the Javascript code.

+- The base URL.

 The external Javascript libraries reside in web/lib.

 # Publishing with Apache #